statapps/deepAFT/readme.md

-# DeepAFT: AFT model with deep learning
+# DeepAFT: AFT model for survival data with deep learning neural networks.

 "deepAFT" is a R package for AFT model with deep learning.
 Please use the following steps to install 'deepAFT' package: